At some point or another, your small business likely will need financing to reach its goals.

-Also, you may circumvent the job-creation requirements if the funding will help your business meet other community development and public policy goals, including but not limited to the following:
+You may get around the job-creation requirements if the funding will help your business meet other community development and public policy goals, including but not limited to the following:

-- Improving, diversifying or stabilizing the local economy
+- Diversifies, improves or stabilizes the local economy

-- Promoting the development of other local businesses
+- Promotes the development of other local businesses

-- Expanding opportunities for women, minorities and veterans
+- Expands opportunities for women, minorities and veterans

-- Upgrading or remodeling facilities to meet health, safety and environmental regulations
+- Upgrades or remodels facilities to meet health, safety and environmental regulations

 Terms, Rates and Fees for SBA 504 Loans

 The purpose of all SBA loan programs is to provide businesses like yours with access to funding under reasonable terms.
-To accomplish this, they extend financing with longer payment lengths and lower rates than you’ll find with alternative lenders, keeping money in your pocket and stimulating the economy.
+To accomplish this, they extend financing with longer payment lengths and competitive rates, keeping money in your pocket and stimulating the economy.

 SBA 504 Term Lengths